igorauad/gnuradio-docker-env/README.md

 This repository contains a quick and easy setup for GNU Radio (GR) development on a reproducible Docker-based environment.
-The configuration was tested on macOS Big Sur with Docker Desktop (M1 build) v3.3.0.
+The configuration was tested on macOS Big Sur with Docker Desktop v3.4.0 on Apple Silicon (M1).
 However, it can easily be adapted to other platforms.

 The goal in this setup is to separate the roles of the host and the Docker container.
 You will edit the GR sources directly from the host on your editor of